Cancer Cell International

 Conclusions: The work described here, along with previously published work, indicates that activity of certain tran- scriptional regulatory elements and CpG methylation both represent important mechanisms by which the ER gene is typically inactive in breast cancers associated with BRCA1 mutations.
 The absence of ER in these breast cancers has significant implications for pathogenesis, prevention, and treatment.

 Archey, William B. and Arrick, Bradley A., "Transactivation of the Estrogen Receptor Promoter by BRCA1" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 680.